-The main difference between a REIT and syndicated real estate is that a REIT consists of several income-producing properties bundled together like a mutual fund.
-Syndication usually deals with only single investment property.
+The main difference between a Real Estate Investment Trust (REIT) and syndicated real estate is that a REIT consists of several income-producing properties bundled together like a mutual fund.
+Syndication usually deals with only a single investment property.

 Some of the significant differences between an equity REIT and a real estate syndicate are